12 Top Healthcare Apps for 2019

 Technology has been improving medicine for centuries and it shows no sign of stopping.
 If you think about how digital technology has improved nearly every other aspect of our lives, it makes sense that it can improve how we access healthcare.

-In fact, when you look at hot new tech like VR and self-driving cars, those applications of technology actually seem kind of trivial compared to its use in healthcare.
+In fact, when you look at hot new tech innovations like VR and self-driving cars, those applications of technology actually seem kind of trivial compared to its use in healthcare.

 Telemedicine, in particular, is the most promising territory we're heading toward.
 Remote access to physicians may be a mere convenience for some, but for many others, it will be the only viable means of accessing healthcare services.